Will's avatar

 From Apple Mail to Spark to Thunderbird 4 April 2021

 Like many people, I own and manage multiple email accounts - for example, some are for work, for home, or for specific projects.
 I used to be a strong user of solely web-based email clients (such as Gmail or Fastmail’s web apps) for each of my accounts.
-However the number of tabs I needed to keep open for all of this grew to the point where things became unmanageable - both in terms of needing to check multiple tabs several times per day and also frustrations when the browser would restart, or if I’d lose my tab setup for some other reason.
+However the number of tabs I needed to … Read more (7 minute read)

 The simplicity and flexibility of HTTP for APIs 31 March 2021